Senior Professor of Peace and Conflict Research, since 2012.

 Senior Advisor, Uppsala Conflict Data Program (UCDP) since Aug.
 1, 2015.
 Founder 1978 and Director of this program until 2015.

 Directing The Special Program on International Targeted Sanctions (SPITS), initiated in 2001, part time.
-Continued work includes updating the SPITS Sanctions list and projects with Dr. Mikael Eriksson, FOI.
+Continued work includes updating the SPITS Sanctions list by Ms. Helena Grusell and projects with Dr. Mikael Eriksson.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.